 The SARIF format provides the partialFingerprints property to allow analysis tools and other components in the SARIF ecosystem to provide additional information which a result management system can incorporate into the fingerprint that it constructs for each result.
 In this example, the tool might set the value of a property in the partialFingerprints object to the prohibited word.
 A result management system SHOULD include the information in partialFingerprints in its fingerprint computation.
 See §3.27.17 for more requirements on how a result management system decides which partial fingerprints to use.

-An analysis tool SHALL NOT include in partialFingerprints information that a result management system could deduce from other information in the SARIF file, for example, file hashes.
+An analysis tool SHOULD NOT include in partialFingerprints information that a result management system could deduce from other information in the SARIF file, for example, file hashes.
 Rather, the result management would use such information, along with partialFingerprints, in its computation of fingerprints.

 Some information contained in the result is not useful in constructing a fingerprint.
 For example, suppose the fingerprint were to include the line number where the result was located, and suppose that after the baseline was constructed, a developer inserted additional lines of code above that location.
 Then in the next run, the result would occur on a different line, the computed fingerprint would change, and the result management system would erroneously report it as a new result.